Friday, 27 October 2017 9:17am

 If the measure of a good event is that guests don’t want to leave, then last week’s Otago alumni reception in San Francisco was a resounding success.

-On Friday 20 October Alumni of the University of Otago in America (AUOA) president Neil Matheson hosted AUOA board members at an informal get together before guests joined senior Otago staff at an alumni event in the Financial District on Saturday afternoon.
+On Friday 20 October Alumni of the University of Otago in America (AUOA) president Neil Matheson hosted AUOA board members at an informal get together before guests joined senior Otago staff at an alumni event in the Financial District.

 At the Omni Hotel event Neil and Secretary Jono Wong discussed recent AUOA-funded projects, and outlined plans to seek input from US-based graduates on future activities to further strengthen networks and increase support students studying at Otago.